Veracruz: Museums

-Other museums are scattered in other parts of the state.
-The Salvador Ferrando Museum is located in Tlacotalpan and contains many everyday items and art from the 16th to the 19th centuries.The Tuxteco Regional Museum in Santiago de Tuxtla contains Olmec and Totonac artifacts including art objects, farming implements, utensils and more.
+Other museums are scattered across the state.
+The Salvador Ferrando Museum is located in Tlacotalpan and contains many everyday items and art from the 16th to the 19th centuries.
+The Tuxteco Regional Museum in Santiago de Tuxtla contains Olmec and Totonac artifacts including art objects, farming implements, utensils and more.
 In the garden area, there are giant stone sculptures from the Tres Zapotes site.
 The Jardín Central (Central Garden) of the municipality of Tierra Blanca has a number of Totonac archeological pieces on display.
-The Archeological Museum of Córdoba is in the city of the same name with three exhibition halls containing artifacts from the Maya, Olmec, Toltec and Huastec cultures.
+The Archeological Museum of Córdoba, located in the city of the same name, has three exhibition halls containing artifacts from the Maya, Olmec, Toltec and Huastec cultures.
 There is also a collection of historical photographs of the city.
 The Veracruz State Art Museum (Museo de Arte del Estado de Veracruz) is located in Orizaba in what was the monastery associated with the Concordia Church.
 Its collection includes works by Diego Rivera, Ignacio Rosas and Gonzalo Argüelles.
 It also contains a collection of historical photographs related to Veracruz and art.
-The Malintzin Archeological Museum is in the municipality of Nogales.
-It is a small museum with one hall, with photographs and documents.
+The Malintzin Archeological Museum in the municipality of Nogales is a small museum with one hall that contains photographs and documents.
 It is located in the church where Malinche and Juan de Jaramillo were supposedly married.